secengjeff/awskillswitch/README.md

 ### Usage

-:warning: The `apply_scp` and `delete_role` actions are one-way operations.
+:warning: The actions you take with this tool are one-way operations.
 Do not test/experiment in production.
-Any SCPs applied or IAM roles deleted will remain in this state until manual action is taken to remove the SCP or recreate the deleted role.
+Any SCPs applied or IAM roles deleted will remain in this state until manual action is taken to remove the SCP or recreate deleted role and/or policies.
 Ensure that you have the the ability to reverse these changes and incorporate the appropriate steps in your incident response playbooks.

 ### Environment